 What brought you to Washington University?

-I’ve known Dr. George Macones and Dr. Alison Cahill (maternal-fetal medicine specialists here at Washington University) from when we were all at the University of Pennsylvania.
+I had known two of the maternal-fetal medicine specialists at Washington University at the time from when we were all at the University of Pennsylvania.
 I worked at the Center for Fetal Diagnosis and Treatment at the Children’s Hospital of Philadelphia for 8 years.
 After I left Philadelphia, I went to the University of Texas Health Science Center in Houston.
-It was there that I reconnected with Dr. Cahill when she came to give grand rounds to our faculty.
+It was there that I reconnected with one of these Washington University colleagues when she came to give grand rounds to our faculty.
 We had a chance to catch up and I showed her around the Fetal Center at Children’s Memorial Hermann Hospital.

-A few months later, Alison called and asked if I would be interested in coming to St. Louis.
+A few months later, she called and asked if I would be interested in coming to St. Louis.
 She ultimately talked me into a visit just to have a look at Washington University.

 The enthusiasm that the faculty and administration had for developing a fetal surgery program here was infectious.
 After some business planning meetings where we discussed the possibilities, it was ultimately just too good an opportunity pass up.